bytemare/secure_socket/README.md

 $(pkg-config --libs libbsd)
 ```

-To compile the program, place yourself into the project directory and run :
+The build script will build the project and create a `run.sh` launching script with value found in `parameters.conf`.

  ```bash
 ./build.sh